RC1140/rc1140.github.com/braindumps/dotjs.md

 Opening the file and going from top to bottom tells us the following.
 The script does some basic argument checking.
 It checks for the help param which prints the usage commands for the script.
-It also checks for the version flag whihc just prints the version and exits.
+It also checks for the version flag which just prints the version and exits.

 Once the flag checking is complete a class called dotjs is created.
 The class is fairly basic and see to be more a interceptor/handler class.